WPringle/Storm-Surge-Mesh-Subsetting/data/readme.md

-# Add the datasources here, includes:
+## Add the following data sources here:
 - elev_sta.151 station location files
 - GEBCO_2020.nc bathymetry (or other file but need to change this in subset script)
 - additional data sources not yet required